What Do Dentists Use to Numb Your Mouth? Dental Anesthesia Explained

 Dental anaesthesia side effects vary depending on the type of anaesthetic used, with general anaesthesia having more risks than local or sedation.

-Common reactions include nausea, headache, shivering, hallucinations, delirium, confusion, slurred speech, dry mouth, pain at the injection site, dizziness, tiredness, numbness, and lockjaw caused by surgery trauma.
+Most people will not have any problems os side effects, however, some may feel nausea, headache, shivering, hallucinations, delirium, confusion, slurred speech, dry mouth, pain at the injection site, dizziness, tiredness, numbness, and lockjaw caused by surgery trauma.

 Conclusion